nurelm/nurelm-get-posts/readme.txt

 	[get_posts]

 This default usage will return the last 10 posts in reverse chronological order.
-Along with all the options provided by the get_posts template tag, it will also accept one additional option:
+Along with all the options provided by the get_posts template tag, it will also accept a few additional options:

-	[get_posts ul_class='my-class-name']

-This is the class assigned to the bullet list.
+- ul_class.
+This is the class assigned to the bullet list, with a default of "get_posts_class".

-An example with a few options:
+- fields.
+This is a comma separated list of fields to show, taken right from the [wp_posts database table fields](http://codex.wordpress.org/Database_Description/2.7#Table:_wp_posts).
+Some of the more interesting fields you can use in this list include post_title, post_date, and post_excerpt (you'll find more in the table description referenced above).
+The default is "post_title".
+- fields_classes.
+Another comma separated list that lets you assign a class to each of the fields specified above, which will be provided via a <span> tag wrapped around the field.
+The default value for this list is "post_title_class".
+- fields_make_link.
+One more comma separated list that lets you choose which of your fields are links to the post.
+It is a list of either "true" or "false" values ... values of "true" make the corresponding field a link.
+The default is "true".

+A couple of examples:

 	[get_posts tag="my favorite tag" numberposts=5 orderby="title]

-Shows 5 posts with the tag "my favorite tag" ordered by title.
+Shows a bulleted list consisting of the titles of 5 posts with the tag "my favorite tag" ordered by title.

+	[get_posts tag="my favorite tag" fields="post_title, post_date, post_excerpt" fields_classes="class1, class2, class3" fields_make_link="true, false, false"]

+Shows a bulleted list consisting of the titles, post dates, and excerpts of posts with the tag "my favorite tag".
+The title will be wrapped in a <span> tag with a class of "class1", the date with a <span> of class "class2", and the excerpt with "class3".
+Only the title will provide a link to the post.

-Check the [get_posts template tag](http://codex.wordpress.org/Template_Tags/get_posts) documentation for all of the possible options.
+Check the [get_posts template tag](http://codex.wordpress.org/Template_Tags/get_posts) documentation for all of the possible options associated with the tag, and the [wp_posts database table fields](http://codex.wordpress.org/Database_Description/2.7#Table:_wp_posts) for all possible field names.

 == Installation ==